-7. Details of the audit committee's assessment of the effectiveness and efficiency of the performance of the external auditors, including Irba review results: Insert details accounting authority during the preceding financial year, if any:
+7. Details of the audit committee's assessment of the effectiveness and efficiency of the performance of the external auditors, including IRBA review results: Insert details

-8. Details of significant disagreements between the external auditors and the
+8. Details of significant disagreements between the external auditors and the accountin ng authority during the prece eding finan cial year, if an y:

-9. Indicate any matter that may influence a decision regarding the independence, objectivity or perceived independence of the auditors:
+9. Indicate any matter that may influence a decision regarding the independence, objectivity or perceived independence of the auditors: Insert details